chainer/chainer/docs/source/tutorial/train_loop.rst

 2. Create the dataset iterators
-''''''''''''''''''''''''''''''

-Although this is an optional step, it can often be convenient to use iterators that operate on a dataset and retrieve a certain number of examples (often called a "mini-batch") at a time.
-The number of examples that is returned at a time is called the "batch size" or "mini-batch size."
-Chainer already has an :class:`~chainer.dataset.Iterator` class and some subclasses that can be used for this purpose and it might be straightforward for users to write their own as well.
+'''''''''''''''''''''''''''''''

+Although this is an optional step, we'd like to introduce the :class:`~chainer.dataset.Iterator` class that enables to retrieve a set of data and labels from the given dataset and give a mini-batch easily.
+There are some subclasses that can perform the same thing in different ways, e.g., using multi-processing to parallelize the data loading part, etc.

-We will use :class:`~chainer.iterators.SerialIterator`, which is a subclass of :class:`~chainer.dataset.Iterator` in this example.
-The :class:`~chainer.iterators.SerialIterator` can either return the examples in the same order that they appear in the dataset (that is, in sequential order) or can shuffle the examples so that they are returned in a random order.
+Here, we use :class:`~chainer.iterators.SerialIterator`, which is also a subclass of :class:`~chainer.dataset.Iterator` in the below example code.
+The :class:`~chainer.iterators.SerialIterator` can provide mini-batches with or without shuffling the order of data in the given dataset.

-An :class:`~chainer.dataset.Iterator` can return a new mini-batch by calling its :meth:`~chainer.dataset.Iterator.next` method.
-An :class:`~chainer.dataset.Iterator` also has properties to manage the training such as :attr:`~chainer.dataset.Iterator.epoch`: how many times we have gone through the entire dataset, :attr:`~chainer.dataset.Iterator.is_new_epoch`: whether the current iteration is the first iteration of a new epoch.
+All :class:`~chainer.dataset.Iterator` s produce a new mini-batch by calling its :meth:`~chainer.dataset.Iterator.next` method.
+All
+:class:`~chainer.dataset.Iterator` s also have properties to know how many times we have taken all the data from the given dataset (:attr:`~chainer.dataset.Iterator.epoch`) and whether the next mini-batch will be the start of a new epoch (:attr:`~chainer.dataset.Iterator.is_new_epoch`), and so on.

+The below code shows how to create a :class:`~chainer.iterators.SerialIterator` object from a dataset object.

 .. testcode::